hlassiege/eventuallycoding/content/articles/en/2023/02/launching-impactful-software-engineering.md

 ---
 id: "15"
 title: "Launching Impactful Software Engineering"
-description: "What is the impact for an engineering team in a product company?"
+description: "How to create impact for an engineering team in a product company?"
 date: "2023-02-23"
 tags:
 - "impact"